Wangggym/Nice-OTP/README.md

 - Flutter SDK (2.0.0 or higher)
 - Dart SDK (2.12.0 or higher)
 - Android Studio / VS Code with Flutter extensions
+- lcov (for viewing coverage reports locally)

 ### Installation

 1. Clone the repository

+### Testing

+To run tests with coverage: